shibi27/animal-detection-yolov8/README.md

 from google.colab import drive drive.mount('/content/drive')

-Dataset
+📂 Dataset

-The dataset is hosted on Roboflow and contains images of different animals.
-It is downloaded in YOLOv8 format using:
+The dataset is hosted on Roboflow:

 from roboflow import Roboflow
 rf = Roboflow(api_key="YOUR_API_KEY")